rixcian/encrypted-electron-store/README.md

 - [x] Setup tags/badges in README
 - [x] Setup @changeset/cli
 - [x] Setup publishing to NPM
+- [ ] Do not publish some folders / files into NPM final package
 - [ ] Create `examples` folder with Electron projects
 - [ ] Think about singleton implementation
   - [ ] Add `singleton` option to the `EncryptedStore` class in the `main` lib